zephyrproject-rtos/zephyr/boards/posix/native_sim/doc/index.rst

 ``native_sim`` is based on the :ref:`POSIX architecture<Posix arch>`, and therefore :ref:`its limitations <posix_arch_limitations>` and considerations apply to it.

+Until https://github.com/zephyrproject-rtos/zephyr/issues/6044 is resolved, some limitations exist with current implementation.

 .. _native_sim_how_to_use:

 How to use it